pysat/pysat/README.md

 Come join us on Slack!
-An invitation to the pysat workspace is available in the 'About' section of the [pysat GitHub Repository.](https://github.com/pysat/pysat) Development meetings are generally held biweekly.
+An invitation to the pysat workspace is available in the 'About' section of the [pysat GitHub Repository.](https://github.com/pysat/pysat) Development meetings are generally held fortnightly.

 # Main Features
 * Instrument independent analysis routines.